toluwalojurotimiayeni/alx-low_level_programming/0x14-bit_manipulation/README.md

-A function that returns the value of a bit at a given index
+A function that converts a binary number to an unsigned int